bdav-dev/kdm-finder/README.md

 ## Platform
-kdm-finder should work on all platforms supporting Python and PyQt6.
+KDM-Finder should work on all platforms supporting Python and PyQt6.
 However, the application was only tested on Linux (Ubuntu 22.04).

 Functionality under macOS or Windows has not been tested.

-## Use kdm-finder
+## Use KDM-Finder

 ### Dependencies
 Make sure you have Python and PyQt6 installed.
 The latter can be installed with `pip install PyQt6`.